 - If you're able to make extra payments toward loans, prioritize paying off the one with the highest interest rate. - Want to simplify your student loan payments and possibly save on interest?
 Navy Federal now refinances and consolidates federal and private student loans.
-Learn more at navyfederal.org/student-loans.
+Learn more at makingcents.navyfederal.org.